akshaj99/COSC310A2/README.md

 The goal of this project is to create an interactive, text-based chatbot which is capable of completing 30 turns of conversation in a realistic manner.

 Our project is simulating a conversation between a pair of new friends.
 It will focus on the topic of "hobbies".
-According to user's questions, the chatbot "Mike" will gives multiple responses.
+According to user's questions, the chatbot "Mike" will give multiple responses.

 # How to compile and run
 This was created and test on IntelliJ IDEA CE